-Scientists are busy people.
-Dealing with journalists might seem like just another distraction.
-But make no mistake, there are real benefits to engaging with media.
+We recognise that interacting with the media can be daunting and time consuming, but there are real benefits to engaging with the media.
 We’ve put together a number of resources that can help you that can also be downloaded as a PDF.

 Beyond this, practical skills gained from working with media can be put to immediate use to improve grant applications, public lectures, stakeholder briefings, interactions with investors, collaborators and students, as well as other forms of outreach.

-We recognise that interacting with the media can be daunting, but it does not have to be an ‘us vs. them’ situation.
-International surveys show scientists consider the impact of their media interactions on their career generally to be mostly positive, neutral or balanced, but hardly ever negative.
+International surveys¹ show scientists consider the impact of their media interactions on their career generally to be mostly positive, neutral or balanced, but hardly ever negative.

 Back to Working with media